marcoplaitano/c-cipher/README.md

 ### Example

-The first time you run the program, the `in_file` should be the plain text file containing the private information.
+The first time you run the program, the `in-file` should be the plain text file containing the private information.
 The output file will store the encrypted version of it.
 It is at this point that you must choose the **password** to use.
 It can contain